ikmb/exome-seq/docs/usage.md

 The following command will execute this pipeline; the options will be discussed in the following:

-A) If you are a new user and only have a local configuration file:
+A) If you are a new user and only have a local configuration file (and a local clone of the repository):

-`nextflow run /path/to/main.nf --samples Samples.csv --assembly hg19 --kit xGen --email 'hello@gmail.com' --profile your_profile`
+`nextflow run /path/to/main.nf --samples Samples.csv --assembly hg19 --kit xGen --email 'hello@gmail.com' -profile your_profile`

 B) If we already have a config file for your cluster:

-`nextflow run marchoeppner/exome-seq --samples Samples.csv --assembly hg19 --kit xGen --email 'hello@gmail.com' --profile your_profile'
+`nextflow run ikmb/exome-seq --samples Samples.csv --assembly hg19 --kit xGen --email 'hello@gmail.com' -profile your_profile'

 Let's dissect this in the following: